Blog # 5

 Biomonitoring & Body Burden

+The video about body burden was pretty interesting.
+The chemicals can remain in our body for years.
 The rate of chronic diseases in american children currently is high such as asthma, cancer, birth defects, and developmental disability.
 Also, there is controversial if the high percentile of chemicals in blood system potentially could cause infertility.
 The president of American Chemistry Cancer stated it does not mean if we found chemicals in the body, it can cause the disease.
 However, many scientists disagree.
 Chemicals can change the DNA in sperms.
+Educating patients and their families, and our coworkers by showing them the similar videos or providing them information from chemicals database can be very effective.

 Childhood exposure to lead can occur during pregnancy.
 The negative effects of Pb are on neuro-development, in particular, on intelligence quotient (IQ)and behavior.
 DDT as pesticide is detected in breast milk and blood samples of mothers in agricultural area.